degreepath/auditor/tests/snapshots/2015-16/major/ancient-studies.md

 > Latin may be used as an elective if the student satisfies the required
 > language portion of the major with Greek courses.

-For this requirement, you must take four from among the following courses:
+For this requirement, you must take four of the following courses:

 - ART 161
 - ART 267